WANG-lp/uvrpc/README.md

 // register a RPC-procedure to this server, associate it to a function magic code (0-254) int register_function(uvrpcs_t *uvrpc_server, unsigned char magic, int32_t (*func)(const char *, size_t));

-// stop this server (not implemented currently) int stop_server(uvrpcs_t *uvrpc_server);
+// stop this server (not implemented yet) int stop_server(uvrpcs_t *uvrpc_server);

 // create a client with custom ip, port and thread number